SiliconNetwork/msrig/README.md

 MSRIG stands for Microsoft Rewards Rig.
 ## Installation

-1. Clone/download this repo and extract it.
+1. Clone this repo, or download and extract it to msrig (default).
 2. If you are installing this on Chromium-based browsers, go to chrome://extensions/ and enable Developer Mode by toggling the switch at the top right corner.
 3. Click "Load Unpacked" and select the folder you extracted this repo to (the folder should be named msrig/{version number} if you didn't extract it to another folder).